Treble Cross: Production

 "Treble Cross" is one of several Captain Scarlet scripts by Tony Barwick that include a mention of 10 July.
-Barwick liked to insert references to this date as it was his birthday.
+Barwick liked to insert references to this date as it was his birthday, which has led fans of Captain Scarlet to observe 10 July as "Captain Scarlet Day".
 The episode was filmed over two weeks in September 1967, during which time Century 21 began pre-production of its next Supermarionation series, Joe 90.

 The scale model representing Slaton Hospital previously appeared as a laboratory in "Place of Angels".
 To increase the realism of Major Gravener's resuscitation, the puppet's torso was fitted with a bag into which air was pumped to make it appear that the character's chest is rising and falling.
 The shots showing the Spectrum forces converging on Weston Airstrip were originally filmed for "Manhunt", another episode in which Spectrum attempts to apprehend Captain Black.

 Reception

 Anthony Clark of sci-fi-online.com considers the premise "more interesting" than that of "Fire at Rig 15" but believes the overall episode to be "a little slow".
 Shane M. Dallmann of Video Watchdog magazine calls the episode "less amusing but far more intelligent" than "Flight to Atlantica".

 Fred McNamara praises the episode, commending its "confident, propulsive" narrative and "disarmingly simple" execution.
 He comments that although "Treble Cross" takes the series outside its "comfort zone", the episode "[keeps] its feet firmly on the ground, with plenty of mystery, intrigue and action along the way."
 He also remarks that "a particular joy to watch is seeing the Mysterons fall, and in their place, Spectrum rise."
 McNamara's review is not without criticisms: he states that while the crash of the XK-107 presumably destroys the bomber's nuclear warhead, this is unclear from the "fairly compact" explosion seen on screen; he questions the revived Gravener's lack of "crisis of personality" in response to being duplicated by the Mysterons; and he considers the discovery of the reconstructed Harris as the truck driver to be an anticlimax.

 Media historian Nicholas J. Cull regards "Treble Cross" as one of several Captain Scarlet episodes that highlight scriptwriter Tony Barwick's interest in the dangers of nuclear technology.
 He regards the plot involving the attempted theft of a nuclear warhead as an example of Barwick re-using his "favourite [plot] device".